phamv21/stvp-running-shape/profile.md

 # **Hightlights**
 ---
 * Integrates Google Maps API to create run routes, generate static thumbnail, mangage the route details and enable distance tracking based on geolocation
-* Using Amazon Cloud Service to storage map thumbnails
+* Using Amazon Simple Storage Service to storage map thumbnails
 * Adheres to React and ES6 best practices to generate a true single page reactive web app experience
 * Developed a fluid UI to mimic the original website using SASS and HTML5 Implemented user authentication with BCrypt password encryption